Click for ALL Sclerotherapy and Microsclerotherapy clinics in the UK & Ireland registered and verified by Consulting Room.

 They are more serious than thread veins.
 They can be painful and are a sign of leg pump failure.

 Depending on where the thread veins are situated, different treatment options are available.
 These range from microsclerotherapy which is mostly used for leg and other thread veins on the body (but rarely the face) to microwave treatment and laser or IPL treatments and electro-coagulation or electrolysis.
 In this section, we are just concentrating on thread vein treatment by microsclerotherapy.

-Sclerotherapy is the ninth most common non-surgical cosmetic procedure in the U.S., according to the American Society for Aesthetic Plastic Surgery (ASAPS), with just over 270,200 procedures estimated to have taken place in 2016, a decrease of 16.1% on 2015 statistics.
+Sclerotherapy is the 15th most common non-surgical cosmetic procedure in the U.S., according to the American Society for Aesthetic Plastic Surgery (ASAPS), with 9 380 procedures estimated to have taken place in 2017, an increase of 14.6% on 2016 statistics.